A. SCHOOL REVIEWPlease note:

 - Administrative actions are approved by CCO.

-Administrative actions include: a minor revision to course title or course description, the addition/removal of prerequisites/co-requisites/concurrent enrollment/recommended preparation/cross-listing/registration, and the addition or removal of elective (non-required) courses, not affecting total units required for the degree or certificate.
+Administrative actions include: a minor revision to course title or course description, the addition/removal of prerequisites/co-requisites/concurrent enrollment/recommended preparation/cross-listing/registration or credit restrictions from a course, and the addition or removal of elective (non-required) courses, from programs/minors/certificates not affecting total units required.
 No syllabus is needed for a course administrative action.

 - If a proposal is technically accurate and requires content review, the proposal is forwarded to subcommittee review.

-- CCO has up to 10 working days (M-F) to review a proposal.
+- CCO has up to 14 calendar days (M-F) to review a proposal.
 Proposals are reviewed on a first-come, first-serve basis.
-Delays may occur with submissions submitted at, or after deadline.
+Delays may occur with submissions submitted at deadline.

 - The subcommittee chair (with or without additional subcommittee member review) reviews proposal content.
-S/he has up to ten working days (M-F) to review a proposal.
+S/he has up to 14 calendar days to review a proposal.
 Subcommittee approval means that a proposal is approved at the University level.

 - The Off-campus Studies Panel (OSP) reviews courses and programs, which take place for any length of time overseas, or a semester or more off-campus domestically.
-OSP has up to ten working days (M-F) to review a proposal.
+OSP has up to 14 calendar days to review a proposal.

-- Proposals that pose larger questions and require greater input as they deal with university policy and procedures in regard to curriculum are brought before the University Committee on Curriculum (UCOC).
+- Proposals that pose larger questions and require greater input as they deal with university policy and procedures in regard to curriculum are brought before the UCOC.

-Programs (not graduate certificates) that are more than 50 % online must obtain WASC approval after UCOC subcommittee approval.
-Contact Robin Romans, email@example.com, as you start the proposal and after it is approved by UCOC.
+Programs (not graduate certificates) that are more than 50 % online must obtain WSCUC approval after UCOC subcommittee approval.
+Contact Robin Romans as you start the proposal and after it is approved by UCOC.

 ALL curriculum proposals MUST be approved by UCOC subcommittee before they are advertised.
-ALL programs that are more than 50% online must obtain WASC approval BEFORE they are advertised by schools or departments.
+ALL programs that are more than 50% online must obtain WSCUC approval BEFORE they are advertised by schools or departments.

 - Please note: